-The therapists at Spectrum Connections Therapy are both neurodiverse-affirming and trauma-informed.
+Spectrum Connections Therapy is both neurodiversity-affirming and trauma-informed.
 Together, we can help you or your child cope with painful experiences and heal.

 Therapy Is An Effective Way To Manage Symptoms Of PTSD And Heal From Trauma

-Though many children diagnosed with Autism Spectrum Disorder (ASD), attention deficits, and learning disabilities are often funneled into behavioral treatments or district- based programs, most clinicians providing developmental support are not necessarily trauma-informed.
+Though many children diagnosed with Autism Spectrum Disorder (ASD), attention deficits, and learning disabilities are often funneled into behavioral treatments, federal or state-funded programs and/or school district- based programs, most clinicians providing developmental support are not necessarily trauma-informed.
 Unfortunately, these approaches often don’t factor in how vital safety is in the client-clinician relationship, and they put neurodivergent populations at further risk of re-traumatization.

-Our practice is committed to maintaining the most up-to-date training in trauma studies—especially regarding neurodivergence.
-And because our practice owner, Dr. G, is the parent of an autistic child, she understands the essential need for trauma treatment that’s oriented around trust and safety.
-With our background in clinical psychology, family systems, and behavioral methods, we provide trauma therapy that seeks to address symptoms and behaviors in a deep, and holistic way.
+We are committed to maintaining the most up-to-date training in trauma studies—especially regarding neurodivergence.
+And, because Dr. Gurash is a proud autism parent, she understand the essential need for trauma treatment that’s oriented around trust and safety.
+With our background in clinical psychology, EMDR, family systems, and behavioral methods, we provide trauma therapy that seeks to address symptoms and behaviors in a deep, and holistic way.

 When addressing trauma specifically, we use a combination of Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Trauma-Focused Acceptance and Commitment Therapy, and Eye Movement Desensitization and Reprocessing (EMDR).
 Trauma-Focused CBT and ACT helps with stress management, mindfulness, acceptance, and cognitive reframing (from negative thoughts to positive ones).
 EMDR is a highly effective, evidence-based, gentle therapy that targets trauma stored in the body.
 When used in tandem, these counseling methods can significantly reduce emotional distress, anxiety, and other symptoms related to PTSD and complex trauma.